NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/inspect/README.md

     `polygraphy run --save-outputs/--save-inputs`.
 - [EXPERIMENTAL] `tactics` displays information about the contents of tactic replay files, like those written by `polygraphy run --save-tactics`
+- `capability` partitions an ONNX model into one or more subgraphs that are supported or unsupported by TensorRT.

 ## Usage